Create a Coaching Culture in 10 Minutes

 By Kristen Bakalar, BlessingWhite Consultant

 A coaching culture is not created by scheduling one-on-one meetings to discuss performance.
 A coaching culture is not created every Wednesday from 10:00 am to 10:45 am in the conference room.
 A culture of coaching in the workplace is pervasive and ongoing; it is a constant in every interaction, because it’s not about the topic being discussed but how it’s being discussed.
 A culture is defined and reinforced by the relationship between the conversation’s participants, and once that relationship is established the coaching becomes continual.
-While some organizations hire external coaches, and some count on HR professionals, we believe that a coaching culture relies on the manager/employee relationship.
+While some organizations hire external coaches, and some count on HR professionals, we believe that creating a coaching culture at work relies on the manager/employee relationship.
 It is imperative that managers learn the skills and develop the abilities to be effective coaches, but once they do, coaching can be done in ten minutes or less.